databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_initnodata(tile)

-    Initializes the nodata value of the tile tile bands.
+    Initializes the nodata value of the raster tile bands.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
     - The nodata value will be set to a default sentinel values according to the pixel data type of the tile bands.
-    - The output tile will have the same extent as the input tile.
+    - The output tile will have the same extent as the input raster tile.

-    .. list-table:: Default nodata values for tile data types
+    .. list-table:: Default nodata values for raster data types
       :widths: 25 25 50
       :header-rows: 1